4 Must-Try DAM Tips from Chick-Fil-A’s Visual Asset Manager

 Notice the direction of the light hitting the subject.
 Next, you move to the same position to get the light reading below.

-Point the camera toward the direction of the light falling on the subject.
+Could you point the camera toward the direction of the light falling on the subject?

 The latest upgraded version has introduced the warming filters you place before the ExpoDisc.